-- I) Discuss the pathophysiology and management of infectious diseases caused by viruses, fungals and mycobacterias. - 2) Explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in infectious diseases caused by these organisms. - 3) Interpret laboratory test results with the principles of patient management. - 4) Solve pharmaceutical care issues involving infectious diseases
+- 1) discuss the pathophysiology and management of infectious diseases caused by viruses, fungals and mycobacterias. - 2) explain the mechanisms of action, pharmacokinetic properties, adverse effects and drug interactions of drugs used in infectious diseases caused by these organisms. - 3) interpret laboratory test results with the principles of patient management. - 4) solve pharmaceutical care issues involving infectious diseases